freeCodeCamp/freeCodeCamp/README.md

 - And you are done!
 (Not quite as simple as Heroku, huh?)

 <img src="https://www.nodejitsu.com/img/media/nodejitsu-transparent.png" width="200">
+- To install **jitsu**, open a terminal and type: `sudo npm install -g jitsu`
+- Run `jitsu login` and enter your login credentials
+- From your app directory, run `jitsu deploy`
+ - This will create a new application snapshot, generate and/or update project metadata
+- Done!

 TODO: Will be added soon.